 sharing stories of our food, and those fighting for it.

-We set to inspire more folks to take control of their own wellbeing through deeper understanding of what they eat. www.SourcingMatters.show
+The show sets out to inspire more folks to take control of their own wellbeing through a deeper understanding of what they eat. www.SourcingMatters.show

 ---- guest list ----

 100 thought-provoking conversations with leaders from diverse backgrounds.
 Chats with leading voices include: famous chef & advocate Michel Nischan, Jennifer Morgan of Greenpeace, Paul Rice of Fair Trade USA, Janis Searles Jones CEO of Ocean Conservancy, Rebecca Henderson of Harvard Business School, Paul Hawken of Drawdown, Han de Groot of Rainforest Alliance, Lawrence Haddad of the UN’s GAIN initiative, John Piotti of American Farmland Trust, David Nabarro special envoy to W.H.O.
 We’ve also welcomed Fred Kirschenmann, A.G.
 Kawamura, Bill Niman, Jack Algiere of Stone Barns, Bob Martin & Alan Goldberg from Johns Hopkins.
 Reps.
 Jim McGovern, Seth Moulton, and Chellie Pingree each have joined-in for an episode.
 We’ve focused on soil health with gurus: Gabe Brown, David Montgomery, Volkert Engelsman, Elizabeth Whitlow of ROC and Dr. Elaine Ingham.